architech-boards/T1040/source/qs.rst

 .. image:: _static/vbox_ubuntu_user.jpg

 Press continue and wait the end of the installation.
-Remember to remove the virtual cd, you have to open the setting window of the T1040-SDK machine and remove the storage from the dvd icon marked in red.
+Remember to remove the virtual CD, you have to open the setting window of the T1040-SDK machine and **remove the storage from the CD** icon marked in red.

 .. image:: _static/vbox_livedvd.jpg